FRACerqueira/PromptPlus/README.md

 [![NuGet](https://img.shields.io/nuget/v/PromptPlus)](https://www.nuget.org/packages/PromptPlus/)
 [![License](https://img.shields.io/github/license/FRACerqueira/PromptPlus)](https://github.com/FRACerqueira/PromptPlus/blob/master/LICENSE)

-**_Interactive command-line  toolkit for C# with powerful controls._** This project is basead on fork of the [Sharprompt](https://github.com/shibayan/Sharprompt).
-A complete refatoring was done , introducing  **_new features, making the product more complete, more stable and more configurable_**.
-In all files is showing the reference to original project acconding to the MIT licence.
+**_Interactive command-line  toolkit for C# with powerful controls._** This project was inspired by the work [Sharprompt](https://github.com/shibayan/Sharprompt).
+A complete refatoring was done , introducing  **_new features and behavior, making the product more complete, more stable and more configurable_**.

 #### [visit the official page for complete documentation](https://fracerqueira.github.io/PromptPlus/)